kiki-lamb/drumtool/README.md

 # drumtool

-TODO: Rename this to something cooler.
+TODO: Rename this project to something cooler.
 What kind of lame ass name is DrumTool, anyhow?

 A Ruby tool for the livecoding of drum patterns, courtesy of Kiki Lamb (https://soundcloud.com/kiki_lamb).